Shidacea/Shidacea-CPP/README.md

 For the time being use "-DCMAKE_BUILD_TYPE=Debug" or "-DCMAKE_BUILD_TYPE=Release" as option for CMake.
 This will be fixed at a later time.

+# Usage

+There are two different ways to use Shidacea.

+First, you can compile Shidacea without any scripts to a launcher.
+If you want to execute a project of someone else, just download its script files and put them into the custom folder.

+Advantages:
+* Platform independent projects
+* Precompiled Shidacea engine can be used for common platforms
+* After installing Shidacea, you don't need to touch it anymore

+Disadvantages:
+* Everyone can see and modify your code without effort
+* Evaluating the script files takes longer than using bytecode
+* You cannot change the Shidacea core

+The second option is to compile your script files together with the Shidacea engine.
+This allows for more optimized code at the expense of portability.

+Advantages:
+* Faster evaluation of script files
+* Obfuscated scripts
+* You have full control over the engine and can change core aspects

+Disadvantages:
+* Your projects need to be recompiled every time you change a script
+* You need to have at least basic knowledge about C++ compiling and CMake
+* Your project needs to be recompiled for each platform

 # Properties

 * Platform independency (technically, but not tested yet)